EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * Verify message_2 as specified in {{sym-msg2-form}} where COSE_Encrypt0 is decrypted defined in section 5.3 of {{I-D.ietf-cose-msg}}, with AEAD_V, K_2, and IV_2.

-If any verification step fails, the message MUST be discarded and the protocol discontinued.
+If any verification step fails, Party U MUST send an EDHOC error message back, formatted as defined in {{err-format}}, and the protocol MUST be discontinued.

 ## EDHOC Message 3 {#sym-msg3}